-NOTICE IS HEREBY GIVEN that an Special Meeting of Council will be held in the Council Chambers, Welcome Road, Karratha, on Monday, 7 May 2018 at 7.30pm to consider the following item:
+A Special Meeting of Council was held in the Council Chambers, Welcome Road, Karratha, on Monday, 7 May 2018 to consider the following item:

 - Draft 2018/19 Differential Rates Model

 CHRIS ADAMS CHIEF EXECUTIVE OFFICER

 No responsibility whatsoever is implied or accepted by the City of Karratha for any act, omission or statement or intimation occurring during Council or Committee Meetings.
 The City of Karratha disclaims any liability for any loss whatsoever and howsoever caused arising out of reliance by any person or legal entity on any such act, omission or statement or intimation occurring during Council or Committee Meetings.